OpenCyphal-Garage/uavcan.github.io/Implementations/Pyuavcan/Tutorials/2._Parsing_DSDL_definitions/index.md

 namespace_a.Foo foo
 ```

-Place the standard DSDL definitions into the directory `uavcan/dsdl/`
+Place the standard DSDL definitions into the directory `dsdl/`
-(just clone or symlink the repository into the current directory).
+(just clone or symlink the DSDL repository into the current directory).

 The resulting directory structure should look like this: